 In6 discussed the likely impact of the new WTO agreements on growing Nations.
 The author has also highlighted the repercussion of WTO on pharmaceutical prices and the Indian pharmaceutical industry.

-in7 stated that; the TRIPS agreement obligates all WTO member countries to adopt and enforce minimum standards of intellectual property.
+In7 stated that; the TRIPS agreement obligates all WTO member countries to adopt and enforce minimum standards of intellectual property.
 The TRIPS Agreement

 To analyse the effect of product patent law on pharmaceutical industries in India.